-The City Clerk shall maintain complete records showing all applications and Licenses issued.
+The City Clerk shall maintain complete records showing all applications and licenses issued.

-3.4 Revocation of Licence
+3.4 Revocation of License

-The City Clerk may revoke a Licence where the Owner or Licensee has been convicted of any offence under this by-law.
+The City Clerk may revoke a license where the licensee has been convicted of any offence under this by-law.

-3.5 Revocation of Licence - Hearing
+3.5 Revocation of License - Hearing

-If the City Clerk refuses to grant or renew a Licence or revokes a Licence, the applicant or Licensee shall have the right to a hearing by Council which, after due consideration of the application and hearing such representations as the applicant may care to make, may direct the issuance or renewal of the Licence, refuse the application or revoke the licence.
+If the City Clerk refuses to grant or renew a license or revokes a license, the applicant or licensee shall have the right to a hearing by Council which, after due consideration of the application and hearing such representations as the applicant may care to make, may direct the issuance or renewal of the license, refuse the application or revoke the license.